Northern Idaho Ground Squirrel

 In September 2003, a final Recovery Plan was released by the U.S. Fish and Wildlife Service (USFWS), with state of Idaho input.
-The full version of the Recovery Plan can be read below (Northern Ground Squirrel Recovery Plan).
+The full version of the Recovery Plan can be read here Northern Idaho Ground Squirrel Recovery Plan.

 Southern Idaho Ground Squirrel

 The Southern Idaho ground squirrel (Urocitellus endemicus) can be found in the Weiser River Basin and is native to four counties in southwest Idaho: Adams, Gem, Payette, and Washington County.
 The subspecies has been at a peak in their population cycle for several years and is well distributed throughout its’ range.
 The Southern Idaho ground squirrel was removed from the ESA candidate species list in October 2015.

 The U.S. Fish and Wildlife Service (FWS) determined that the Southern Idaho ground squirrel was a candidate species in 2001.
 As the majority of squirrel sites reside on private lands, a Candidate Conservation Agreement with Assurances (CCAA) was developed with landowners to conserve the species without the need for listing.
 For more information read the Southern Idaho Ground Squirrel CCAA.